What is a concept map? The Complete Guide

 Focus questions

-Concept maps usually explain or illustrate a complex matter or subject.
+A concept map usually explains or illustrates a complex matter or subject.
 Therefore, there must be a focus question that defines the issue that these graphic organizers are trying to solve.
-It is important to keep in mind this focus question when you create a concept map.
+It is important to keep in mind this focus question when building concept maps.

-Along with the hierarchical structure, it guides you to maintain a certain direction of your thoughts.
+Along with the hierarchical structure, the focus question guides you to maintain a certain direction of your thoughts.
 Hence, you should think about these two features as reference points in the mapping process.

 Concept mapping benefits